NoriSte/reactjsday-2019-testing-course/book/top-to-bottom.md

 That's why we teach this course following the opposite flow: from the top (E2E tests) to the bottom (unit tests).

 Please note: **every kind of test is important**, but they serve a different purpose.
-At the beginning, choosing between them is hard, that's why we start exploring the tests that you can not miss: the E2E tests.
+At the beginning, choosing between them is hard, that's why we start exploring the tests that you can not miss(due to the best return of investment): the E2E tests.